Gastroenterologists in Manchester, New Hampshire

 What happens during an endoscopy?

-You will have an intravenous (IV) line put in your arm or hand through which you will be given medicines to make you feel relaxed.
+An intravenous (IV) line will be put in your arm, giving you medicines that relax you.
 We might give you a mouth spray or gargle to numb your mouth.
 You will also get a plastic mouthguard to protect your teeth.

 Then, we will place a thin tube with a camera and light on the end into your mouth and down into your esophagus, stomach and duodenum.
 We will look for irritation, bleeding, ulcers or growths.